 “More Zinc = Faster Growth”

 Nope.
-Your body can only use so much zinc.
+Your organism can utilize zinc but to a limit.
 More isn’t better—it’s toxic.

 “Zinc Alone Can Cure Baldness”